sharoniscarin/EccentricInterfaces/student-work.md

 ![Spiritum2](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/spiritum/s1.jpg)
 ![Spiritum3](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/spiritum/s3.jpg)
 **Description:**
-Spiritum exists in a near future where reducing our carbon footprint is a necessity.
-Carbon conscientious individuals can choose to filter the carbon dioxide from their breath before releasing it into the air.
-Spiritum is a planet based filtration system that soaks up the carbon dioxide from exhalations before releasing it into the atmosphere.
+Spiritum is a plant-based filtration system that soaks up the carbon dioxide from exhalations before releasing it into the atmosphere.
+It exists in a society where reducing our carbon footprint is a necessity.
+Carbon-conscientious individuals can choose to filter the carbon dioxide from their breath before releasing it into the air.

 @sharoniscarin @flodyssey